-What is Simple Volume and How to Create it
+What Is Simple Volume and How to Create It (Complete Guide) [MiniTool Wiki]

+But if you create a simple volume on a dynamic disk, this volume is relatively flexible.
 Extending the volume to unallocated space on the same disk can increase the size of the simple volume.
-In order to reach the goal, one should do formatting with NTFS file system in Windows 2000 or Windows Server 2003.
+In order to reach the goal, one should do formatting with NTFS file system.
 After extending, the simple volume in the same disk is also a simple volume as before.
 People can do “Mirror” for it.

 Simple volume will also be extended to other dynamic disk on the same computer area.
 When we extend it to one or more disks, the volume will become a spanned volume.
 After the extension, people can not delete any part of the spanned volume (unless deleting the whole volume).